bilibili/WebAV/packages/av-cliper/README.md

   - `MP4Clip, AudioClip, ImgClip, EmbedSubtitlesClip` (embedded SRT subtitles), these are the types of resources supported by `Combinator`
 - `BaseSprite`: An abstract representation of manipulable elements, attaching Rect information (position, width, height, layer, animation) to resources to make them controllable.
   - `OffscreenSprite`: Wraps resources (`IClip`) and adds them to a `Combinator` for background offscreen video synthesis.
-  - `AVCanvas`: Includes `VideoSprite, AudioSprite, ImgSprite, FontSprite` to support user or program control over the positioning of drawn resources.
+  - `AVCanvas`: Includes `VideoSprite, AudioSprite, ImgSprite, TextSprite` to support user or program control over the positioning of drawn resources.

 <hr />